 The Proper Driving Position

-Hunching or reaching too much will disrupt the aerodynamics of your kart and badly affect your body, which are two distinct reasons why you want to uphold that position throughout your drive.
+Hunching or reaching too much will disrupt the aerodynamics of your kart and badly affect your body, which are two reasons you want to uphold that position throughout your drive.
 If you begin to slouch and adjust your posture while driving, you can develop bad habits that will inhibit the finer points of how much you can improve your lap times.

 One of the biggest no-no’s in go-karting as a whole is to have your feet pressing on both pedals.
 This will reduce your speed by a huge margin, and you’ll actually do damage to the brakes by doing this.
 Make it a conscious habit to press either the gas pedal, or the brake pedal, but never both at the same time.